RaffaelaCabriolu/MyDoc/help/faq.rst

 **QOSMaxWallDurationPerJobLimit**

 QOSMaxWallDurationPerJobLimit means that MaxWallDurationPerJobLimit has been exceeded.
 Basically, you have asked for more time than allowed for the given QOS/Partition.
-Please have a look at :ref:`label_partitions`
+Please have a look at :ref:`Partitions`

 **Priority vs. Resources**

-Priority means that resources are in principle available, but someone else has higher priority in the queue.
-Resources means the at the moment the requested resources are not available.
+"Priority" means that resources are in principle available, but someone else has higher priority in the queue, i.e. the PoreLab members have priorities in their partitions.
+"Resources" means the at the moment the requested resources are not available.

 Why is my job not starting on highmem nodes although the highmem queue is empty?